fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``COMMAND`` can be any fish command, but it can also be one of a set of special input functions.
 These include functions for moving the cursor, operating on the kill-ring, performing tab completion, etc. Use ``bind --function-names`` or :ref:`see below <special-input-functions>` for a list of these input functions.

 .. note::
-   The commands must be entirely a sequence of special input functions (from ``bind -f``) or all shell script commands (i.e., valid fish script).
-To run special input functions from regular fish script, use ``commandline -f`` (see also :doc:`commandline <commandline>`).
-If a script produces output, it should finish by calling ``commandline -f repaint`` so that fish knows to redraw the prompt.
+    If a script changes the commandline, it should finish by calling the ``repaint`` special input function.

 If no ``SEQUENCE`` is provided, all bindings (or just the bindings in the given ``MODE``) are printed.
 If ``SEQUENCE`` is provided but no ``COMMAND``, just the binding matching that sequence is printed.